trinsiclabs/divvy-application/README.md

 $ vagrant ssh
 ```

-Print and paste the host IP address:
+Print and copy the host IP address:

 ```
 $ hostname -I
 ```

-Add the following line to your hosts file so the application can be accessed on
+Add the following line to your local (*not* the host VM) hosts file:
-the `divvy.local` hostname.

 ```
 HOST_VM_IP_ADDRESS divvy.local
 ```

+This lets you access the application on `http://divvy.local` in your browser.

+### Install the dependencies

 Development tools (composer, Node.js etc) are provided by the CLI container.
 In a new terminal window, log into the container, from the host VM: